hemantk-12/ozone/hadoop-hdds/docs/content/design/container-reconciliation-ec.md

   limitations under the License.
 See accompanying LICENSE file.
 -->

-# Container Reconciliation
+# Erasure Coded Container Reconciliation
-This document outlines the design for handling partial writes in Erasure Coded (EC) data layouts in Ozone using a Merkle tree-based reconciliation mechanism.
-The goal is to ensure data consistency and recoverability when partial writes occur due to node failures, network partitions, or other transient issues.
+This document outlines a design to detect any data inconsistencies in Erasure Coded (EC) data layouts and proposes a recovery path.

 ## Background
 Unlike a replicated cluster, where data is fully copied across multiple nodes, an Erasure Coded (EC) layout distributes data across multiple DataNodes with parity blocks computed for fault tolerance.
 The data distribution makes it challenging to apply the same Merkle tree generation method used for replicated clusters.
 In an EC layout, simply deriving a container’s checksum from its block checksums and a block’s checksum from its chunk checksums is not sufficient.
 This document proposes a method for generating the Merkle tree and container checksum specifically for EC layouts.
 And how that can be used to reconcile mismatched container contents.

 ## Nomenclature
-1. Stripe: A set of data blocks and parity blocks that together form an EC container.
+1. Stripe: A row of data and parity chunks within a block group.
-2. ReplicaIndex: The ordered index of DataNodes that comprise an EC container.
+2. ReplicaIndex: The ordered index of replica that comprise an EC container.
+For example, in a 3-2 EC layout, the replica indexes are 0, 1, 2 for data nodes and 3, 4 for parity nodes.
-3. BlockGroupLen: The total bytes of all data blocks in an EC container’s stripe.
+3. StripeChecksum: A checksum generated for a stripe.
+Currently, it is stored at replica index 0 and parity replicas.
-4. BlockSize: The size of each block in a replica of a stripe.
+4. BlockSize: The size of each block in a replica.
+5. BlockGroupLen: The total combined size of all blocks across the data replicas within the BlockGroup.

 ## Guiding Principles
 In addition to the principles for replicated containers, the following guidelines will steer the design and implementation for EC container reconciliation: